vapor/postgres-nio/README.md

 #### Querying

-Once you have a connection you can start to query your server.
+Once a connection is established, queries can be sent to the server.
 This is very straightforward:

 ```swift
 let rows = try await connection.query("SELECT id, username, birthday FROM users", logger: logger)
 ```

 The query will return a [`PostgresRowSequence`], which is an AsyncSequence of [`PostgresRow`]s.
-You can consume the rows 1 by 1:
+The rows can be iterated one-by-one:

 ```swift
 for try await row in rows {